pkdevaraj/Software-Engineering-Presentations/QUESTIONS.md

 **Solution:**

-The operation on the queue is synchronized meaning no two threads can operate on the products on the queue simultaneously, i.e. it causes a thread to obtain a lock when entering the method, so that only one thread can execute the method at the same time.
+The operation on the queue is synchronized meaning no two threads can operate on the products on the queue simultaneously, i.e. it causes a thread to obtain a lock (intrinsic lock) when entering the method, so that only one thread can execute the method at the same time.
 Thus either the producer thread or the consumer thread can access the queue at any point in time.
 This synchronization helps us avoid deadlocks only when the lock on a thread is released.
 If the lock is not released and the thread is waiting for the resource indefinitely then there is a deadlock.
 Here the part of code adding or retrieving the data on the queue is not synchronized but the methods are synchronized, as a result if more threads are accessing the queue there is no guarantee of the order of execution.
 This results in lot of data being missed from the queue.

 The output snippet of the same is shown below.